Operation Faithful Patriot: Timeline

 Under the Posse Comitatus Act of 1878, federal troops are prohibited from carrying out law enforcement duties.
 During border support activities, they are not allowed to detain migrants or seize drugs.
 They have assisted the Border Patrol by maintaining vehicles.
 Other duties have included using military helicopters to carry border patrol agents to and from locations along the U.S.-Mexico border and operating cranes to install towering panels of metal bars.
 They have also strung concertina wire and wrapped it around barriers to reinforce the border.

 On January 31, 2019, Acting Defense Secretary Patrick M. Shanahan announced that additional troops, likely several thousand, would be deployed to the border.
 The deployment was expanded to roughly 6,000 troops, drawn from the Marines, Army, Air Force and Navy, and their stay was extended through September 2019.
 By March, a plan was being prepared to ask the Defense Department for more federal troops to help with migrant processing, transportation and medical care in high-crossing areas.
 The draft plan includes using Defense Department land to house migrants in detention sites.

 On March 23, 2020, in spite of the COVID-19 pandemic across the U.S. and worldwide, Lt.
 Col. Chris Mitchell said that the Pentagon “has no plans to pull units off the border for coronavirus response” and the Defense Department confirmed that the troops at the border were authorized to stay there through September 30, 2020.

-Units assigned
+Army units assigned

 As of October 29, 2018, a full list of units participating in border support operations had not been released, but activated forces were said to include military police, in addition to combat aviation, combat engineer, medical, and civil affairs units totaling approximately 5,000 U.S. soldiers and 2,000 National Guard troops who are already deployed as part of the existing Operation Guardian Support.
 A surge force consisting of an additional 7,000 troops had been placed on "24-hour notice" to reinforce the frontier if those personnel proved inadequate.